carls0n/wallpaper/README.md

 * pgrep -f wallpaper.sh | xargs kill -64

 # Automatically Change Wallpaper
-If you would like to add a cronjob to automatically change the wallpaper every night at midnight for example,
+If you would like to add a cronjob to automatically change the wallpaper every night at midnight for example,<br>
+you can use the following
 * crontab -e
 * 0 0 * * * pgrep -f wallpaper.sh | xargs kill -64